ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 In this non-normative example, the client instance is indicating that it can not start any interaction with the end-user, but that the AS can [push an interaction finish message](#request-interact-callback-push) when authorization from the RO is received asynchronously.
+This pattern is common for scenarios where a service needs to be authorized, but the RO is able to be contacted separately from the GNAP transaction itself, such as through a push notification or existing interactive session on a secondary device.

 ~~~ json
 "interact": {